BlackPeter13/fixedcoin/README.md

 - Repository will be **permanently archived** after block 1
 - No future code changes or governance
 - Pure, immutable, fixed forever

+## 🎯 Why FixedCoin?

+FixedCoin represents a radical experiment in cryptocurrency design:

+- ✅ **No Governance Drama** - No debates, no forks, no community splits
+- ✅ **No Protocol Upgrades** - What you see is what you get, forever
+- ✅ **No Inflation Surprises** - 10,000 FXC.
+That's it.
+Forever.
+- ✅ **No Foundation** - Pure community-driven from day one
+- ✅ **No Uncertainty** - The protocol is completely predictable
+- ✅ **Ultimate Scarcity** - 2,100x rarer than Bitcoin

+**The only cryptocurrency that will never change.**

 ## 💎 Technical Specifications